heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 I will not use Microsoft Teams nor CyberLearn.
 I want to keep it simple and efficient for you and me.
 One place to find it all.

-_PS: I accept pull requests if you spot anything weird! :sparkles:_
+_PS: I accept issues and pull requests if you spot anything weird! :slightly_smiling_face:_

 ## Communication channels